Category: Trip-planning

 • Baja Fishing License: How to Get Your Mexican Fishing Permit

 The good news: getting a Mexican fishing license is fast, inexpensive, and entirely manageable from home before you cross the border.
-This guide walks you through the process step by step.
+Here’s how.

 Who Issues Mexican Fishing Licenses?

-Mexican recreational fishing licenses are issued by CONAPESCA — the Comisión Nacional de Acuacultura y Pesca (National Commission of Aquaculture and Fisheries), the Mexican federal agency responsible for fisheries management and licensing.
+Mexican recreational fishing licenses are issued by CONAPESCA — the Comisión Nacional de Acuacultura y Pesca (National Commission of Aquaculture and Fisheries), the Mexican federal agency responsible for fisheries management.
 The license authorizes you to fish recreationally in Mexican waters and specifies your authorized gear and catch limits.

 Licenses are issued per individual angler — not per boat or per group.
 Every person holding a rod on a Mexican fishing trip needs their own current license.